Repeated imports and Import-Export Cycles

 -

-You must delete it in both PM3 and MS Project.
+To permanently delete an item: You must delete it in both PM3 and MS Project.

 B. Handling Milestones and Dates